Savannah, Georgia: Economy

 A container ship leaves the Port of Savannah after passing under the Talmadge Memorial Bridge and proceeding east down the Savannah River past the Savannah Historic District.

 Agriculture was essential to Savannah's economy during its first two centuries.
 Silk and indigo production, both in demand in England, were early export commodities.
 By 1767, almost a ton of silk per year was exported to England.
 Georgia's mild climate offered perfect conditions for growing cotton, which became the dominant commodity after the American Revolution.
 Its production under the plantation system and shipment through the Port of Savannah helped the city's European immigrants achieve wealth and prosperity.

 By the nineteenth century, the Port of Savannah had become one of the most active in the United States.
 In the United States' early years, goods produced in the New World had to pass through Atlantic ports such as Savannah's before they could be shipped to England.
 The Port of Savannah grew to become North America's fourth-largest port for shipping container traffic.
 In 2023, the port handled 4.9 million twenty-foot equivalent container units (TEU).

 Savannah's first hotel, City Hotel, was completed in 1821.
 It also housed the city's first United States Post Office branch.
 Between 1912 and 1968, the Savannah Machine & Foundry Company was a shipbuilder in Savannah.

 For years, Savannah was the home of Union Camp, which housed the world's largest paper mill.
 The plant is now owned by International Paper and remains one of Savannah's largest employers.
 Savannah is also home to the Gulfstream Aerospace Corporation, maker of private jets, and various other significant industrial interests.
 TitleMax is headquartered in Savannah.
-Morris Multimedia, a newspaper and television company based in Savannah.
+Morris Multimedia is a newspaper and television company based in Savannah.

 In 2000, JCB, the third-largest producer of construction equipment in the world and the leading manufacturer of backhoes and telescopic handlers, built its North American headquarters near Savannah in Pooler on I-95 near Savannah/Hilton Head International Airport.
 By 2023, Naturals2Go relocated to Savannah, and Amazon has operated throughout Savannah and its metropolitan area since 2021.